mlg-blog/mlg-blog.github.io/_drafts/2021-07-20-subnetwork-inference.md

 Overall, our proposed subnetwork inference algorithm comprises the following four steps:

-1. The first step is to obtain a MAP estimate over all the weights of the neural net using standard optimisation methods such as SGD (see [Figure 3](#figure-map)).
+1. Obtain a MAP estimate over all the weights of the neural net using standard optimisation methods such as SGD (see [Figure 3](#figure-map)).
 {% include image.html
     name="Figure 3"
     ref="map"